codex-team/editor.js/docs/installation.md

 ## Features

-Also Editor.js provides useful methods to work with Editor's state.
+Also, Editor.js provides useful methods to work with Editor's state.

 ```javascript
 var editor = new EditorJS({